dehrlich/OpenStreetMap-Route-Planner/README.md

 # Route Planning Project

-This repo contains the code for my implementation of the Route Planner module and A* search algorithm for Udacity's Route Planning project.
+This repo contains the code for my implementation of the Route Planner module and A* search algorithm for Udacity's Route Planning project, an extension of the OpenStreetMap project.

 <img src="map.png" width="600" height="450" />